grafana/beyla/docs/sources/agent-vs-direct/index.md

 # Agent mode vs. direct mode

-> ⚠️ this is a live document.
-Some parts might change in the future as long as we provide new ways of packaging and installing the Auto-instrumenter.

 The eBPF auto-instrumentation tool can work in two modes:

 * **Agent mode** (recommended mode): the auto-instrumentation tool will send the metrics and traces to the